-What do I need to do to hire a vehicle?
+How do I hire a vehicle?

 You can either ring us, or make a booking request and we will ring you back once dates and price have been accepted.
 Payment is made to confirm a booking.
-On collection, you will need to present your driving licence, and if you have an old style licence, your passport for photo identification.
-This is required for all drivers.
-You will also need to show 2 utility bills or bank statements showing your current address dated within the last three months.

 How do I share my driving licence with you?